ga4gh-beacon/beacon-framework-v2/README.md

 A **Beacon Model** (in the [Models repo](https://github.com/ga4gh-beacon/beacon-v2-Models)) describes the set of concepts included in a Beacon version (e.g. Beacon v2), like *individual* or *biosample*.
 It could also be referred in this document as simply the *Model*.

 The Framework could be considered the *syntax* and the Model as the *semantics*.

+Refer to the [Models repo](https://github.com/ga4gh-beacon/beacon-v2-Models) for further information about the Model and how to use it.

 The Framework doesn't include anything related to specific entities but only the mechanisms for querying them and parsing the responses.
 The BF is, therefore, independent from/agnostic to any specific Model.
 It can be leveraged to describe models from other domains like proteomics, imaging, biobanking, etc.